 '''

-ngcpcfg apply 'applying customtt for new release mrX.X on node xxx01a'
+ngcpcfg apply 'apply customtt/patchtt for new the release mrX.X on xxx01a'

 '''

 Send the new templates to the shared storage and the other nodes

 '''

 ngcpcfg push --nobuild --noapply all

 '''

 Do NOT execute ngcpcfg push --shared-only at this stage, as it will affect further upgrades due to noticed outdated local ngcpcfg storage.
 If you did so, run ngcpcfg push --nobuild --noapply all once again to pull ngcpcfg changes on all the nodes from glusterfs.